EasternBoy/DSTB-IPP-GPR/README.md

-# DSTB-IPP-GPR
-# RAL2024
-Distributed Informative Path Planning by Gaussian Process Regression
+# Distributed Informative Path Planning by Gaussian Process Regression

-Code for paper "Connectivity-Preserving Distributed Informative Path Planning for Mobile Robot Networks," in IEEE Robotics and Automation Letters, vol. 9, no. 3, pp. 2949-2956.
+## Code for paper "Connectivity-Preserving Distributed Informative Path Planning for Mobile Robot Networks," in IEEE Robotics and Automation Letters, vol. 9, no. 3, pp. 2949-2956.

 These codes were written in Julia 1.8.5.